aiidaplugins/aiida-epw/docs/index.md

-# AiiDA-supercon
+# Introduction

+This is the documentation of the `aiida-epw` Python package.

-AiiDA plugin package with workflows for superconductivity research based on the Quantum ESPRESSO software suite and the Electron-Phonon Wannier (EPW) code.
+AiiDA plugin package for interfacing with the Electron Phonon Wannier (EPW) code.